replicatedhq/kots.io/content/kotsadm/installing/stateful-components.md

 ## Existing Clusters

 By default, a KOTS installation to an existing cluster will deploy Minio to satisfy the object storage requirement, and nothing further is required during installation.
-When deploying, Minio is configured with a randomly generated AccessKeyID and SecretAccessKey, and only exposed as a ClusterIP on the overlay network.
+When deploying, Minio is configured with a randomly generated `AccessKeyID` and `SecretAccessKey`, and only exposed as a `ClusterIP` on the overlay network.

 When the [install command](https://kots.io/kots-cli/install/) flag `--with-minio=false` is used, the installer will not deploy Minio.
 KOTS will deployed as a Statefulset with attached PV instead of a Deployment.